sumitNITS/devops-tasks/README.md

 ## Additional Actions

 - Updated additional lines in Kubernetes manifest to utilize best practices e.g. pod CPU and memory limits.
-(Kept as a Comment in manifest)
+(Kept as a Comment in the manifest)
 - Added a sidecar container (fluentbit) in the Kubernetes manifest to collect and forward logs from the main application container.
-(Kept as a Comment in manifest)
+(Kept as a Comment in the manifest)
 - Created a simple CI/CD pipeline using GitHub Actions to publish the container image with the build number as a tag to the container registry, and commit the configuration to our solution repository.
 (Pipeline definition file is inside .github/workflows/cicd.yml)

-Thanks you so much for reading so far 🙏
+Thank you so much for reading up to this point.